Manage members

 Create and manage groups

-An Identity as a Service group is a collection of users.
-You can assign or remove groups assigned to users in the groups that your role can manage.
-If your role allows you to Manage All Groups (see Create, assign, and manage roles), you can create as many groups needed to control which users can access applications on Identity as a Service.
+A group in IDaaS is a set of users.
+You can add users to groups or remove users from groups that your role allows you to manage.
+If your role includes permission to Manage All Groups (see Create, assign, and manage roles), you can create as many groups needed to control which applications users can access.

 Create and manage organizations